How Many Write UPS Before Termination at Dollar General

 The Write-up policy is the official procedure followed for any disciplinary action against the accused employee at the organization.
 Dollar General follows a three-step write-up process, from verbal Warning to written notification and then final Termination, except when severe misconduct occurs against their policies.

-Termination is the last option, depending on the type and severity of the violation and the accused employee’s previous professional history.
+Termination is typically a last resort, determined by the severity of the violation and the employee’s prior disciplinary history.
 However, management is in charge of the last decision on what must fit Dollar General’s p